Department Overview

 CURRICULAR FOCUS

 Our curriculum is built around the design studio (6 credit hours), taken each semester.
 The studio sequence exposes students to the range of scales and topical issues in landscape architecture.
-In emphasizing the ability to read and interpret a site within its context and shape its future based on those findings, the initial studios are based locally and emphasize on-site experience and documentation of place.
-Studios in the second and third years offer students opportunities to participate in interdisciplinary studios in cities and locations around the country and abroad.
-These advanced studios are research based, which encourages students to investigate the broader issues beyond a specific design problem and arrive at innovative and bold proposals.
+In emphasizing the ability to read and interpret a site within its context and shape its future based on those findings, the initial studios are based locally and emphasize on-site experience and design process generated directly from the documentation of place.
+The second-year studios introduce additional social, political and environmental complexities in the contexts of rural, urban and territorial-scale landscapes while instilling community-engaged and technologically experimental design methods.
+Studios in the third year offer students opportunities to participate in interdisciplinary studios in cities and locations around the country and abroad.
+These advanced studios are research based and encourage students to investigate broader issues beyond a specific design problem and arrive at innovative, bold and highly grounded proposals.

 Supporting the design studios are three curricular tracks related to technical and theoretical content:

-This track establishes underpinnings of ancient and contemporary precedents, histories of ideas in landscape architecture and in affiliated fields, challenging students to put their scholarly and creative work into an evolving body of critical thinking and practice.
+This track establishes underpinnings of historical and contemporary precedents, lineage of ideas and design lexicons, frameworks for creative practice, and research methods in landscape architecture and in affiliated fields — challenging students to put their scholarly and design work into an evolving body of discipline and profession.

-This track integrates the design and science of plants, soil, water, climate and landform as well as local and regional ecological systems through material assembly, site engineering, landscape construction and technologies; focuses on innovation through living and computational systems in both native and urban contexts in multiple scales.
+This track integrates the design with science of living materials and environmental phenomena — such as plants, soil, water, climate and topography — as well as local and regional ecological systems through material assembly, site engineering, landscape construction and technologies, with a focus on innovation and testing in multiple contexts and scales.

-This track investigates a broad range of digital and computational design tools—including drawing, modeling, simulation, monitoring, and advanced fabrication—and their creative synthesis in use to develop design, design processes and workflows; incorporates historical and conceptual contexts to the technical exploration and experiment.
+This track investigates a broad range of digital and computational design tools — including drawing, modeling, simulation, monitoring, and advanced fabrication — and their creative synthesis in use to develop design, design processes and workflows, while incorporating historical and conceptual contexts to the technical exploration and experiment.

 Got it!